 Generic sms short code

-A generic short code is the opposite of a vanity short code.
-It’s a dedicated SMS short code that can’t be selected by a brand.
+A generic short code (random short codes) is the opposite of a vanity short code.
+It’s a dedicated text short code that can’t be selected by a brand.
 Instead, it’s a number that’s randomly assigned.
-Generic short codes are often less of an investment than vanity short codes but may not come with the same easy-to-text branding that a vanity short code can provide.
+Random short codes are often less of an investment than vanity short codes but may not come with the same easy-to-text branding that a vanity short code can provide.

 Budget and campaign goals should ultimately decide which short code a company chooses.